grooleivsgard/grooleivsgard/README.md

     - So far, I have learned Java, React, JavaScript, HTML, CSS, Bootstrap, MySQL, Git and Adobe XD.
 I am currently learning Python.
     - In addition to these languages, I also have an in-depth knowledge in Discrete Mathematics, IoT, Assistive and Welfare Technologies, Testing (Unit-, Integration- and Systemtesting),                Software Development, HCI and Data Visualization.

-- 👀 I’m interested in cyber security and green tech.
+- 👀 I’m interested in IoT, cyber security and green tech.
-- 🌱 I’m currently on exchange at the University of Cape Town.

 <!---
 grooleivsgard/grooleivsgard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.